tbenst/purescript-nix-example/README.md

 To serve a version built in `nix-shell`, replace the second line with `http-server dist` as result is a symlink to nix-store created by `nix-build`.

 ## Hot reloading
-Run the following commands in separate terminals using `nix-shell shell.nix`.
+Run the following commands in separate terminals using `nix-shell shell.nix` (using `-I` flag if appropriate).
 Make sure you `yarn install` first.
 ```
 yarn watch